English Touring Opera: Awards

-In 2004 James Conway's production of A Midsummer Night's Dream was nominated for a Royal Philharmonic Society (RPS) "Best Opera" Award.
+In 2004, James Conway's production of A Midsummer Night's Dream was nominated for a Royal Philharmonic Society (RPS) "Best Opera" Award.

-James Conway's production of Donizetti's Maria Stuarda was nominated for a South Bank Show Award in 2005.
+Conway's production of Donizetti's Maria Stuarda was nominated for a South Bank Show Award in 2005.

 ETO's projects Ice and Crossing the Styx were both nominated for an RPS Award in the Education Category in 2006.
-Ice was a devised opera for teenagers, and Crossing the Styx was a devised opera for primary school students.House on the Moon with the Wolverhampton Community Opera was nominated for an RPS Best Education Project award of 2007.
+Ice was a devised opera for teenagers, and Crossing the Styx was a devised opera for primary school students.

+House on the Moon with the Wolverhampton Community Opera was nominated for an RPS Best Education Project award of 2007.